The ONLY One Day In Zadar Itinerary You Need!

 If you’re going out for a drink, a cocktail goes from 8€ upwards, usually around 10€.

-A meal in a vegan restaurant will cost you anywhere from 10-15€.
+A meal in a vegan restaurant will cost you anywhere from 13-20€.

 FAQ: 1 Day In Zadar

 While you could certainly spend more time here, one day in Zadar is enough to see the main highlights and get a taste of the city.
-The main tourist attractions are in the city centre, which is rather small and compact.
+The main tourist attractions are in the city center, which is rather small and compact.
 Therefore, you can see all the main sights in one day!

 Final Thoughts: One day in Zadar itinerary